 Cancelling the credit card

-Our take?
-Option #3 likely won’t happen after only a month.
-Remember, credit card companies make money when you don’t pay immediately through all that interest.
+Option #3 likely won’t happen after only a month because credit card companies make money when you don’t pay the principal immediately through accumulated interest.
 Still, we’d recommend you make more than your minimum payment each month to avoid more interest costs.

-But we’re human.
-And high living costs paired with financial stresses might cause us to fall behind on payments.
+Having said that, high living costs paired with financial stresses might cause us to fall behind on payments.
 If that’s the case, you’ll likely hear from your creditor.
-Fortunately, your creditor will likely try to understand your situation before taking further action.
-This might look like a higher interest rate or reporting your negative history to the credit bureaus.
+Fortunately, your creditor may be willing to work with you before taking further action.

 Bottom line?
-A month isn’t the end of the world when it comes to credit cards.
-Just correct any tardy payment behaviour before it escalates to several months.
+A month isn’t the end of the world when it comes to credit cards as long as you correct it before it escalates to several months.

 What Happens if You Don’t Pay Your Credit Card for Several Months?

 If you don’t make payments for several months, the consequences become more severe.
-That one-month late payment smudge on your credit score will become a giant stain if you have several months of missed payment history.
+That one-month late payment on your credit score will become a much larger problem if you have several months of missed payment history.
 Plus, your interest will compound and exacerbate your debt even more.

 Creditors will usually send multiple warnings and requests to repay your balance if it goes unpaid for months.
-If the creditor doubts your intent to repay the balance, they might send your account to collections.
+If you haven’t made arrangements with your creditor to repay the balance, they might send your account to collections.
 Collections for credit card debt take two forms.
 The first is a creditor’s internal debt collections branch.
 If that doesn’t work, they’ll move on to option two: a third-party debt collector, like a collection agency.

 What Happens if I Don’t Pay My Credit Card for Five Years?

 If you go a few years without making any payments on your credit card, it’s likely your account is already with a collections agency.
-In this situation, it’s also likely that your credit card company will try to take you to court to recover your balance.
+In this situation, your credit card company may try to take you to court to recover your balance.

-The lawsuit's timing depends on how proactive the creditor or collection agency is.
+The lawsuit's timing depends on various factors, including how proactive the creditor or collection agency is.
 Some are quick to take someone to court, regardless of the balance owed.

 Provincial laws and acts also limit how long a creditor can wait to take legal action.
-For example, Ontario’s Collection and Debt Settlement Services Act states a person can’t be taken to court after two years of the creditor acknowledging the debt.
+For example, Ontario's Limitations Act states that a person can't be taken to court if it is more than two years since they have made a payment on the debt or two years from the time the customer acknowledges the debt in writing.
 This is known as the statute of limitations.
 Meanwhile, Quebec allows up to three years, and other provinces (like Manitoba, Prince Edward Island, Nova Scotia, and the territories) allow up to six years for legal action.

-Now, what if you still have a credit card balance after the statute of limitations in your province has passed?
-You might think you’re in the clear — but you’d be wrong.
-You’ll still experience a serious blow to your credit, which will cause you trouble every time you apply for financial services.
-We’re talking high interest rates if a lender lends to you at all for mortgages, car loans, personal loans, and other credit cards.
+If you still have a credit card balance after the statute of limitations in your province has passed, your credit score will still experience a hit, which will cause you trouble every time you apply for financial services.
+This looks like high interest rates for mortgages, car loans, personal loans, and other credit cards, or a denial altogether.

 Create a budget that works for you.
 Use our Free Budget Planner to get started on your path to financial stability.
 Get Your Budget Template today.